 Check out the ACTION site for more details on pricing and course structure.

 And that’s your top 10 general personal trainer certifications, ranked by cost from the most expensive to the least.
-If you do feel like specializing though, there are several other certifications that offer a special focus in other aspects of health, fitness and performance science.
+If you do feel like specializing, though, several other certifications offer a special focus on other aspects of health, fitness, and performance science.

 Specialized Trainer Certification Cost

-This section will give you some insight in what you’ll be forking out on your quest in specializing just as we’ve covered the general trainer certs.
+This section will give you insight into what you’ll be forking out on your quest to specialize, just as we’ve covered the general trainer certifications.

 The NASM CNC (Certified Nutrition Specialist) is one of the best nutrition specialist certifications you can get.
-It covers a broad spectrum of nutritional concepts and will enable you to apply what I would consider, a more important aspect of health and fitness than exercise itself.
+It covers a broad spectrum of nutritional concepts and will enable you to apply what I consider a more important aspect of health and fitness than exercise.

 Check out more on the NASM CNC in my review here.

-As a Performance Enhancement Specialist (PES), you’ll be primed to deal with professional and elite level athletes.
-This certification has multiple tiers ranging from $699, to $799 and finally $999 depending on what you choose.
+As a Performance Enhancement Specialist (PES), you’ll be primed to deal with professional and elite-level athletes.
+This certification has multiple tiers ranging from $699 to $799 and finally to $999, depending on your choice.

 The cost is $260 for members and $445 if you’re not a member.
 The real kicker is the retest fee you’ll have to take if you fail your current attempt.
-This will set you back a further $260 for members and $395 for non-members.
-The crazy thing is, you have a high probability of needing to retake it owing to the high level of difficulty of the exam.
+This will earn back a further $260 for members and $395 for non-members.
+The crazy thing is you have a high probability of needing to retake it owing to the high level of difficulty of the exam.

-My best advice is prep hard for this exam.
+My best advice is to prepare hard for this exam.
 Check out my CSCS exam prep guide and full review to get you on the right track.

 This certification is designed to equip you when dealing with groups of multiple trainees.
-The different approach required to training groups as opposed to 1-on-1 coaching scenarios is often overlooked by some of the biggest certifying agencies.
+Some of the biggest certifying agencies often overlook the different approaches required for training groups instead of 1-on-1 coaching scenarios.

 NASM Group Exercise.

 NASM brings it to the table once again with this group fitness certification.
-Just like ACE’s Group Fitness Instructor, this cert will enable you to approach groups in an effective way.
+Just like ACE’s Group Fitness Instructor, this cert will enable you to approach groups effectively.

-Also, similar to ACE is the 3 tier pricing packages.
-Self-Study, Premium Self-Study and All-Inclusive, which go for $299, $399 and $499 respectively.
-Check out their website for more info as they regularly run discounts.
+Also similar to ACE is the 3-tier pricing package.
+Self-Study, Premium Self-Study, and All-Inclusive go for $299, $399, and $499, respectively.
+Check out their website for more info, as they regularly run discounts.
 Also, have a look at my full review of the NASM Group Fitness certification.

 PT Certification Cost Conclusion

-So there you have my break down of certification costs for both general PT certs and the more specialist ones.
+So there you have my breakdown of certification costs for general PT certifications and the more specialist ones.